See all Profiles

 Funding

-My research has been funded by the National Endowment for the Humanities (NEH); the U.S. State Department; the U.S. Department of Education; the National Park Service (NPS); the Virginia Foundation for the Humanities (VFH); The Council of American Overseas Research Centers (CAORC), Howard University's Office of Research Development; The Center for African Studies; and diverse cultural and humanities academic and non-academic institutes and agencies.
+My research has been funded by the National Endowment for the Humanities (NEH); the National Trust for Historic Preservation; the U.S. State Department; the U.S. Department of Education; the National Park Service (NPS); the Virginia Foundation for the Humanities (VFH); The Council of American Overseas Research Centers (CAORC), Howard University's Office of Research Development; The Center for African Studies; and diverse cultural and humanities academic and non-academic institutes and agencies.

 Accomplishments